All Episodes

 It's out today on gasoline prices, has some interesting findings.

-Americans want increased domestic production, even if it means opening areas that are now off limits.
+Americans want increased domestic production, even if it means opening areas that are now off-limits.

-The Gallup poll found that a majority of 57 to 41% of Americans support drilling in U.S. coastal and wilderness areas, which are now off limits.
+The Gallup poll found that a majority of 57 to 41% of Americans support drilling in U.S. coastal and wilderness areas, which are now off-limits.

-By comparison, by the way, in a more specific Gallup poll taken in March three years ago, a majority of Americans, 53%, was opposed to opening and war for oil production.
+By comparison, by the way, in a more specific Gallup poll taken in March, three years ago, a majority of Americans, 53%, was opposed to opening and war for oil production.

-Despite the onslaught from the drive-by media and both presidential candidates.
+So there has been a big shift, despite the onslaught from the drive-by media and both presidential candidates.

 An overwhelming majority of Americans oppose rationing.